Skip to main content

 What is a sports physical?

-During the physical exam, a medical professional checks your height, weight, blood pressure, pulse, vision, heart, lungs, abdomen, ears, nose and throat.
-In addition, the provider will assess your strength, flexibility, joints and posture.
+The appointment has two main parts: a medical history review and physical evaluation.
+The medical history review includes questions about family illnesses, past hospitalizations or surgeries, allergies and medications.
+During the physical exam, a health care professional checks your height, weight, blood pressure, pulse, vision, heart, lungs, abdomen, ears, nose and throat.
+In addition, they assess your strength, flexibility, joints and posture.
+You and the health care professional also may discuss body changes, drug and alcohol use, dietary supplements and anything else you'd like to cover.

 Why do student athletes need a sports physical?